Annual data collection for Ofcom television licensees

 Exemptions from one or both of these submissions are available only in the following cases:

-1) If your licence was not broadcasting (on air) at all during 2012, then you must formally notify us via this email address: firstname.lastname@example.org.
+1) If your licence was not broadcasting (on air) at all during 2015, then you must formally notify us of this via this email address: firstname.lastname@example.org.

 The email should include: